drupal-mentoring/pain-points-of-contribution/README.md

 Evaluate whether to replace drupal IRC channels with another communication medium
 Note:
 - Need an easier way to communicate?
-Waartaa (OSS), Slack, Hipchat are some of the option being discussed in this issue
+Waartaa (OSS), Slack, Hipchat are some of the options being discussed in this issue